aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

 - Student ID of all group members;
 - Station number and robot number.

-In a maximum of 3 pages (excluding the front page), report a comparison between the P-controller and the PID one.
-This report should only have two sections:
+In a maximum of 3 pages (excluding the front page), report a comparison between the particle filter and the rawSensor method:

-* Section 1 - the plot of the logged error for the trajectories.
-The plot should have, title, label name for axis, legends, different shapes/colors for each error, and grids.
+* Section 1 - the plot of the logged positions from the particle filter versus the odometry.
-* Section 2 - comparing the controllers in agility, accuracy, and overshoot numerically.
-You should find the metrics for these three quantities from automatic control concepts/previous control courses.
+* Section 2 - comparing the particle filter performance by changing the laser scan and the particle generation standard deviation.

 ## Submission